sateeshperi/nextflow_varcal/nextflow/nextflow_nfcore_module_create.md

   - "@hseabolt"
 ```

-<br><br>

 ### How do I locally test my module?

 <br>

-Once the module code `main.nf` and `meta.yml` have been written and you are happy with it, it is time to test our module code locally.
+* Once the module code `main.nf` and `meta.yml` have been written and you are happy with it, it is time to test our module code locally.

-Next, identify some suitable testing data for your module.  `nf-core` has a sizable set of available data in multiple common formats used in bioinformatics available in the `nf-core/test-datasets` repo on their main Github.
+* Next, identify some suitable testing data for your module.  `nf-core` has a sizable set of available data in multiple common formats used in bioinformatics available in the `nf-core/test-datasets` repo on their main Github.
 These can be easily inserted into `nf-core` module testing using a meta map without having to download any data directly.
 * Check the list of available data in the file `./modules/tests/config/test_data.config`.

 <br>